rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 # Connecting to RCC Resources
-The information here describes how users can access RCC resources.
+Upon logging in to Midway 2 or Midway 3, you will be connected to either one of two login nodes on the respective system (midway2-login1.rcc.uchicago.edu or midway2-login2.rcc.uchicago.edu; midway3-login1.rcc.uchicago.edu or midway3-login2.rcc.uchicago.edu).
 All users of RCC resources are responsible for knowing and abiding by the RCC User Policy.
-Upon logging in to Midway 2 or Midway 3, you will be connected to either one of two login nodes on the respective system (midway2-login1.rcc.uchicago.edu or midway2-login2.rcc.uchicago.edu; midway3-login1.rcc.uchicago.edu or midway3-login2.rcc.uchicago.edu).

 **NOTE**: The login nodes are *NOT* for computionally intensive work.
 For running computationally intensive programs, see Running jobs on midway (link).